weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 sequence
 S: fin faz fiz Saar

-By (c), the sequence S (except possibly its first n — 1 terms) is a sub- sequence of S,, for n=1,2,3,....
+By (c), the sequence S (except possibly its first n - 1 terms) is a sub- sequence of S,, for n=1,2,3,....
 Hence (b) implies that {f, .(x)}
-converges, as n — oo, for every x; € E.
+converges, as n - oo, for every x; € E.

-7.24 Theorem If K is a compact metric space, if f, € ¢(K) for n=1,2,3, ..., and if {f,} converges uniformly on K, then{f,} is equicontinuous on K.
+7.24 Theorem If K is a compact metric space, if f, € c(K) for n=1,2,3, ...,
+and if {f,} converges uniformly on K, then{f,} is equicontinuous on K.

 42)

 43)

-Proof Let ¢ >0 be given.
+Proof Let c >0 be given.
 Since {f,} converges uniformly, there is an integer N such that

 Ifa=Ssll<e (n> N).